key-lime-box/dynamic-table/README.md

      - `data` The data to be displayed as described earlier
      - `columns` The column definitions as described earier
      - `keepFilters` (optional) Whether or not the filters should be kept or reset.
 Defaults to `false`.
  * `clearAllFilters`: Clears all filters that are currently set on the grid.
-This method ion takes no arguments.
+This method takes no arguments.
+ * `counts`: Returns an object with basic counts of the data in the table.
+The following are the returned attributes:
+     - `total` All records loaded into the table
+     - `filtered` The amount of records currently visible based on the selected filter

 ## Interacting with the table